codeforgso/GoVote/.github/CONTRIBUTING.md

     - Mac/Linux use [Node Version Manager](https://github.com/creationix/nvm)
     - Windows see [here](https://nodejs.org/en/download/)

-1. Install Postgresql

-    - Postgresql is a database system.
-This app uses Postgesql to store voter data.
-When running the app using Node, you have to have a local Postgresql database that will get loaded with the voter data.
-    - MAC: the easist way to install Postgresql is with homebrew using the command below.
-It can also be downloaded from <https://www.postgresql.org/download/,> however, you will need to change your PATH.

-        ```sh
-        brew install postgresql
-        ```

-    - Windows: Postgresql downloads can be found here: https://www.postgresql.org/download/
-        - use the "Interactive Installer by Enterprise DB" after selecting your OS
-    - Note that the default user "postgres" and database "postgres" is assumed for this project.
-If you provided a password for postgres during the installation, you need to provide the password in DB_PASS in the next step.
-If you are comfortable with postgresql and want to create your out database/user/table, feel free to do so, just be sure the make the appropriate changes in the net step.

 1. Create a file called `.env` in the root of the project.
 The file should contain the following:

     ```sh